 Once I found her, I made sure to visit her every day.
 Mae feels protective of her and acts as a mentor.
 In my mind, it was a good thing that Mae could take care of someone else and not just rats*, and once their friendship deepens, Lori invites Mae to go to the tracks with her.
 After this happens twice, Mae invites Lori to Thanksgiving dinner, and after hyperventilating, Lori declines, but invites Mae to chill with her and her sister.
 Mae accepts.
 It’s such a sweet and touching moment, and the emotional payoff is off-the-charts.
 Lori becomes like a little sister to Mae, and it’s mind-blowing to me that I missed the whole damn thing the first time I played the game.

 The second character I grew more fond of during my third playthrough was Germ Warfare (Jeremy Warton).
 I’ve talked about him before, but I’ll briefly summarize.
 In my first playthrough, he was merely this weirdo crow who hangs out with Gregg sometimes and listens to the gang do band practice.
 I thought he was quirky and funny, but that was it.
 Oh, and he saves our life at the end.
 Can’t forget about that.
 During my second playthrough, I realized I could go past the Clik Clak (to the left) at a certain point, and I ran into Germ Warfare waaaay to the left side.
 During my second playthrough, he introduces me to several crusties, the teen train-hoppers who’ve mostly been kicked out of their homes.
-I also find out that he was followed by a stranger once, and in light of the bigger picture, it’s a chilling bit of knowledge to have.
+I also find out that he was followed by a stranger once, and in light of the bigger mystery, it’s a chilling bit of knowledge to have.

 In the third playthrough, after talking to Germ every day, he invites me to hang out.
 Now, he’d done that before, but it was only to stand in the parking lot.
 Here’s a tip in this game.
 If a character who isn’t one of your friends asks you to hang out, then, yeah, hang out.
 It won’t cost you the day, and it’ll add layers to what you already know about the person.
 Anyway, I think I mentioned in an earlier post that there’s a bridge to the far right of the screen that you can walk over and sit on, but you can’t really do anything else to it during the game.
 Well, if you accept the chance to hang out with Germ, you can go under the bridge.
 You meet his possum named Rabies, and it’s a really funny scene.
 You can never jump off the bridge again, which is really interesting.

 Then, if you keep talking to him, one day he’ll ask you to dinner.
 I’m pretty sure he’s not trying to hit on Mae, though I thought it for half a second, and of course I wanted to have dinner at Germ’s house!
 Are you kidding me?
-He gives Mae a cryptic warning about his gramma, and it’s becomes clear pretty quickly.
+He gives Mae a cryptic warning about his gramma, and it’s becomes clear pretty quickly why.
 She’s a psychic, and she upsets Mae with what she says.
 When Mae tries to tell Germ, he insists not to hear anything about it.
 Then, they jump on a trampoline.

 The brilliant part is that if you don’t do this scene, there are references to Germ’s house at other times of the game, and Gregg will casually mention something about Germ’s future-telling abilities, but it won’t really resonate unless you unlock this scene.
 In the same way that with another side quest that can intertwine with this one.
 In your house, there is a room on the middle floor that is blocked with boxes.
 Mae says her dad put them there, and he should move them.
 If you talk to him every night, eventually, Mae will ask him to move the boxes.
 He counters by asking what she’s done for him.
 If you watch TV with him for a few nights in a row, he agrees to move the boxes.
 There’s a safe, and you have to find the code elsewhere.
 Once you open the safe, there’s a tooth.
 A tooth?
 That’s it?
 Yes.

 Now.
 You can go through the rest of the game with just that tooth and not know what the fuck it means.
 Later in the game, when you’re at the library researching ghosts on the microfiche, there’s an article about the miners prying the teeth out of their boss’s mouth with a pair of pliers.
 Each miner kept a tooth, and they passed them on to other people.
-Some secreted the teeth away only to be found by others on their passing.
+Some secreted the teeth away only to be found by others after their passing.
 This is meant to spur you to think, “Aha!
 My tooth is part of this.”
 Especially if you talk to Miss Rosa in the tunnel/trolley-way and get the story of your grandfather being a rabble-rouser back in the day.
 If you do these two things then talk to your dad at the very end of the game, you get a scene about him saying the Ham Panther needs a union.
 You give him the tooth, and you say they do need a union and tell him the story behind the tooth.
 Without the tooth, you don’t get any of that.
 How much dialogue you gets depends on how many conversations you have with other people.
 How does this tie in with Germ Warfare?
 If you unlock the house scene, his uncle will come talk to you as you’re trampolining.
 He talks about how your dad needs to form a union at the Ham Panther (or something similar).
 When you have the end scene with your dad, you mention Germ’s uncle when talking about forming a union.

 Now remember, NONE of this is necessary to finishing the game.
 None!
 It’s incredible to me that you have so much control over what you see and experience in this game.
 I’ve heard you can do the game in eight hours or so, but my first playthrough was roughly fourteen-fifteen hours.
 I’ve put in thirty-three hours in total, and that includes three playthroughs and the two side games.
 I would say I put in two hours tops for the side games combined, so I’ve put in around thirty-one hours into the main game.